 Nonetheless, the legacy of Nalanda remains an integral part of India’s educational history, symbolising the quest for knowledge and the heritage of academic excellence.
 It has played a crucial role in instilling the importance of education in our country.

-National Education Day isn’t just about remembering Maulana Azad.
+National Education Day isn’t just about remembering Maulana Abul Kalam Azad.
 It’s also about seeing how education has kept evolving over time.
 It is about wanting to learn more and making sure everyone has a chance to learn, no matter what.

 It’s a day that reminds us of our strong desire to learn new things and make sure that everyone gets the chance to learn, no matter who they are or where they live.